-We’re excited that you’re considering attending one of our church services!
+We’re excited that you’re considering coming to St. John’s!
 We understand that checking out a new church can be a little intimidating.
 This page should help to answer some of the questions you may have about your first visit.
 However, if you have any questions that aren’t answered here, please contact us.
 We want your first visit to be an enjoyable one.

 We’re easy to find!
 Our church is located at 901 West Jefferson in Effingham, IL.

 We have both traditional and contemporary church services.
 Our traditional services are held each Saturday evening at 5:30 PM, and each Sunday morning at 8:00 AM.
 The traditional services are the more “typical” Lutheran church service; songs are sung from the Lutheran Service Book, and the music is played on the church organ.

 Our contemporary service is held each Sunday morning at 10:30 AM, with pre-service music starting around 10:25 AM.
 The music is a little more modern, and we use keyboards, guitars, drums, and other instruments.
 One of our talented song leaders leads the singing, and the lyrics are printed for you in the worship folder.

 In either case, the entire order of worship is printed in the worship folder, so it’s easy to follow along.
 Take a look at our past service recordings and choose a service that fits your preference.

 There is plenty of parking available on the west and south sides of the church, and handicap parking is available near the west doors.
 There are several entrances to the church, but most people enter through the west doors, under the covered entryway.
 Feel free to pull under the covered entryway to drop off family members in the case of inclement weather.